 1. Links Within Content

-Many people are unaware of the fact that the location of a backlink can impact the SEO value of the link.
-Links in sidebars and foot bars generally don’t have much weight.
+Many people are unaware that the location of a backlink can impact the SEO value of the link.
+Links in sidebars and footers generally don’t have much weight.
 This is also true of all other site-wide links.

 The best links for improving your website’s authority are links within the content.
 These links are referred to as contextual links.
 A backlink is even better if the referring page is relevant and trustworthy.